Ammar0021/Stream-Scoop/README.md

 # YouTube Downloader

-A simple script that lets you download YouTube videos, audios, and subtitles.
+A powerful script that lets you download YouTube videos, audios, and subtitles.

 ## Requirements